Protecting What Matters Most

 There are no rules that set the absolute dollar amount for which a judge and jury are limited in imposing as a penalty upon the community property interests of the offending spouse.
 However, I have seen in larger community estates that are worth in excess of one million dollars, awards that are in excess of multiple percentage points of the total value of the community estate.
 In the case of more modest estates, awards can be in excess of a few percentage points of the total value of the community estate.

-The long term impact of divorce on individuals and families can be significant.
-Persons who are facing a difficult decision regarding the dissolution of their marriage should consult a competent attorney to assess the merits of the case.
+The long-term impact of divorce on individuals and families can be significant.
+Persons who are facing a difficult decision regarding the dissolution of their marriage should consult a competent divorce attorney in Austin, TX, to assess the merits of the case.

 James W. Evans